Book a Japan fall by train – browse the full suite of Japan Rail Passes, here.

 Want to find out more about taking the train from Mönchengladbach Hbf to Amsterdam?
 Look no further.

-You'll usually find 32 trains per day running between Mönchengladbach Hbf and Amsterdam, which usually take 4 hours 12 minutes to complete the 169 km journey.
-It can take as little as 2 hours 20 minutes on the fastest services though, if you want to get there as quickly as possible.
-As soon as you board the train, you'll be able to make yourself comfortable and enjoy the journey as there are direct services available.
+You'll usually find 67 trains per day running between Mönchengladbach Hbf and Amsterdam, which usually take 3 hours 27 minutes to complete the 169 km journey.
+It can take as little as 3 hours 5 minutes on the fastest services though, if you want to get there as quickly as possible.
+Although there aren't any direct services on this line, it's still easy to travel to Amsterdam from Mönchengladbach Hbf, you'll just need to make 1 change along the way.
 During your journey, you're likely to be traveling with ICE, DB or NS, as these are the main train operators on this route.

 Want to book your train tickets now?
 Just start a search with us today.
 If you want to find out more about the journey, read on for train schedules (including first and last train times), FAQs and tips on how to book cheap train tickets.